+The RUL for natural gas furnaces and insulation are not included in this figure because of the poor precision of the results for those measures.

+Suggested from the literature, see Skumatz Economic Research Associates 2014.

 The selection criteria consisted of: the number of units installed across years; availability of contact information; availability, rigor, and age of past research; future trends of measures in programs; recent and anticipated changes in technology; and limitations of self-reported data collection.